Ben-Nachmanson/handwritten-digit-classification/README.md

 ## Project Description

-The project makes use of the popular MNIST dataset, which consists of grayscale images of handwritten digits (0-9), each of 28x28 pixels.
-The task is to classify these images into the correct digit.
+This project employs the widely-used MNIST dataset, composed of grayscale images of handwritten digits (0-9), each measuring 28x28 pixels.
+The objective is to correctly classify these images based on the digit they represent.

+I've developed a user-friendly graphical user interface (GUI) that enables users to sketch digits.
+The program then uses the sketched digit as input to the trained model, which predicts the digit the user intended to draw.

-The neural network used for this task is a simple feedforward neural network with two hidden layers.
-PyTorch's efficient tensor computations and automatic differentiation capabilities are used to build and train the network.
+The predictive model behind the scenes is a straightforward feedforward neural network with two hidden layers.
+The network has been trained and implemented using PyTorch, leveraging its efficient tensor computations and automatic differentiation functionalities.
+This simplifies the development process while ensuring optimal performance.

+Through this project, users can directly interact with the model, providing a more intuitive understanding of the application of neural networks in image classification tasks.

 ## Dependencies